 Fig 6 Hook bending die

-When reshaping the bending mold, we should fully consider the strength of the mold after reshaping to meet the use of requirements, if the mold notch, hor ole is too large, the mold will be easily deformed, which will significantly reduce the service life of the mold, and at the same time can not guarantee the accuracy of the product requirements.
-The reshaped mold is shown in Figure 7.
+When reshaping the bending mold, designers should fully consider the mold’s strength after reshaping to meet usage requirements.
+If the mold notch or hole is too large, the mold may easily deform, significantly reducing its service life and failing to guarantee the product’s accuracy.
+Figure 7 shows the reshaped mold.

 Fig 7 Conforming mold

-Sometimes, the bending hook mold can not avoid bending interference, so it can be taken to increase the pressure line (or planing groove bending) process:
+Sometimes, the bending hook mold cannot avoid bending interference, so technicians add the pressure line (or planing groove bending) process to address this issue:

 Figure 8 Press line process